Explore this course:

 Faculty of Medicine, Dentistry and Health

-The course helps to prepare you for a career in research, the food industry, academia, community nutrition and nutrition consultancy.
+The course helps to prepare you for a career in research, the food industry, academia, community nutrition, nutrition policy, and international development and humanitarian work.
+Many of our graduates also go on to work as freelance nutritionists working with industry, policy and the public.

 Accredited by the Association for Nutrition – graduates can apply for direct entry to the UK Voluntary Register of Nutritionists as Registered Associate Nutritionists